Asymptotic multipartite version of the Alon-Yuster theorem: Proof of Theorem

-Let us summarize where we are: We have a designated first column (we call the first column the \textit{receptacle column} and its clusters \textit{receptacle clusters}) with each cluster of size $L'$ and each cluster having the same number of red vertices, which is at most $\zeta^{1/2}L'$.
+Let us summarize where we are: We have a designated first column (we call the first column the \textit{receptacle column} and its sub-clusters \textit{receptacle sub-clusters}) with each sub-cluster of size $L'$ and each sub-cluster having the same number of red vertices, which is at most $\zeta^{1/2}L'$.
 Each such red vertex is in a different vertex-disjoint red copy of $\Khk$.
-In the remaining columns, each cluster has $L'$ original vertices, of which at most $\zeta^{1/2}L'$ are colored red and at most $\zeta^{1/2}L'$ are colored blue.
+In the remaining columns, each sub-cluster has $L'$ original vertices, of which at most $\zeta^{1/2}L'$ are colored red and at most $\zeta^{1/2}L'$ are colored blue.
 The total number of red vertices in each $V_i$ is the same multiple of $h$.
-Moreover, in every column, every pair of clusters is $(2\epsilon',d'/2)$-super regular.
-Finally, for each $i\in [k]$, there is a leftover set, $V_i^{(0)}$, of size at most $k\epsilon'n$.
+Moreover, in every column, every pair of sub-clusters is $(2\epsilon',d'/2)$-super regular.
+Finally, for each $i\in [k]$, there is a leftover set $\tilde{V}_i^{(0)}$ of size at most $k\epsilon'n$.

-We shall now re-distribute the vertices from leftover sets $V_i^{(0)}$, $\in [k]$, to non-receptacle clusters in such a way that the size of leftover sets becomes $O(\zeta n)$ and each non-receptacle cluster will contain exactly $h\left\lceil\left(1-d'/4\right)(L'/h)\right\rceil$ non-red vertices.
+We shall now re-distribute the vertices from leftover sets $\tilde{V}_i^{(0)}$, $i\in [k]$, to non-receptacle sub-clusters in such a way that the size of leftover sets becomes $O(n)$ and each non-receptacle sub-cluster will contain exactly $h\left\lceil\left(1-d'/4\right)(L'/h)\right\rceil$ non-red vertices.
 These two properties will be essential for our procedure for finding perfect $\Khk$-tiling to work.~\\